-View this article online at: patient.info/health/labyrinthitis-and-vestibular-neuritis-leaflet
+View this article online at: patient.info/vestibular-neuritis-and-labyrinthitis

-Labyrinthitis and Vestibular Neuritis
+Vestibular Neuritis and Labyrinthitis

-Labyrinthitis and vestibular neuritis are most commonly caused by a viral infection that affects the inner ear.
-These conditions typically cause vertigo (intense dizziness, often with vomiting).
+Vestibular neuritis and labyrinthitis are most commonly caused by infection with a germ (a viral infection) that affects the inner ear.
+These conditions typically cause vertigo, often with sickness (vomiting).
+Vertigo is the sensation that you or your surroundings are moving.
 In most cases the symptoms gradually ease and go within a few weeks as the infection clears.
 Medication may help to ease symptoms.
 There are some less common causes which may have a different outlook and treatment.